Add A/B test variants without flows or paywalls

 2. Set up the A/B test

-1. Create an A/B test on the placement and add both paywalls as variants.
+1. Create an A/B test on the placement and add both flows/paywalls as variants.

-2. Set the variant weights to split traffic between users who see the paywall and users who do not.
+2. Set the variant weights to split traffic between users who see the flow/paywall and users who do not.

 3. Check the flag in your app

-Read show_paywall from the remote config of the paywall returned by getPaywall.
+Read show_paywall from the remote config returned by the SDK.
 If the flag is false, skip rendering and let the user continue.

-The fallback value true keeps the paywall visible when the flag is missing, so existing paywalls without the flag are unaffected.
+The fallback value true keeps the flow/paywall visible when the flag is missing, so existing flows/paywalls without the flag are unaffected.

 Next steps